Fencing Code From Glslang

 }

 The preprocessor include statement #include <SPA_Version.glsl> is included at the top.
 To fence Glslang code, you must include this module.
 The shader subroutine code is wrapped inside #ifndef GLSLANG_IGNORE with a trailing #endif at the end.
-The Shader app doesn't process code inside void main(void) so you don't have to put fences around code in that section of your shader.
+The Module app doesn't process code inside void main(void) so you don't have to put fences around code in that section of your shader.
 To fence code from Glslang computation, just include SPA_Version.glsl as shown above, and declare your code inside the preprocessor block as shown.

-Note that the because of the code fencing, the Shader application build process cannot create subroutine uniform Noise SelectNoise in the document.
+Note that the because of the code fencing, the Module application build process cannot create subroutine uniform Noise SelectNoise in the document.
 To create this, simply right click over the <Program> and select Bind Subroutines from the listed options.